frejanordsiek/hdf5storage/README.rst

        ``Marshallers.PythonDictMarshaller``.
 Note that in Python 2.6,
        which doesn't support ``cl.OrderedDict``, they are mapped to ``dict`` when read.
+     * Documentation now uses the napoleon extension in Sphinx >= 1.3 as a replacement for numpydoc package.

 0.1.13.
 Bugfix release fixing the following bug.
         * Issue #36.
 Fixed bugs in writing ``int`` and ``long`` to HDF5